 But let us go back to the reason why we ended up studying social media data.
 As scholars and citizens of one city or another, we found high-end urban projects quite disappointing, unable to produce and foster interesting new experiences.
-At the same time, alternative groups, local initiatives, temporary uses and informal activities have a great success in this task of transforming the image of the city and creating contemporary icons of urban life.
+At the same time, alternative groups, local initiatives, temporary uses and informal activities have had great success in this task of transforming the image of the city and creating contemporary icons of urban life.
 Benchmark cases such as Telliskivi in Tallinn, Löyly and Suvilahti Helsinki, Co-op Garage in St. Petersburg, Ex Mattatoio (Ex Slaughterhouse) in Rome and more that we haven’t studied yet, contribute to this effort.
 In other words, we are witnessing the broad and international success of informal processes that, in many cases, were actually hindered by local governments.
 At the same time, those projects that have recently been backed and promoted through formal planning have hardly ever become cultural icons of their respective cities, or entered the urban collective consciousness in a deep, meaningful and personal way.

 Participatory planning it is as old as 1971, when the U.S. department of transportation held seminars to develop the inclusion of public citizens into the planning process.
 Local organisations, creative entrepreneurships and sometimes just individuals are already planning the city by themselves and they are capable of producing the most attractive and contemporary “monuments” of their cities.
 There are infinite reasons why this is happening, and apart from large-scale bribes and exchange of favours, one key factor is that society and cultural practices are changing far too quickly for the bureaucratic machinery of a masterplan.
 The information technology revolution is fundamentally rewriting our society, remodelling our activities and cultural practices; conversely, education in architecture and urban design has not changed accordingly, producing a new crisis in these fields.
 Somehow, our current practice of planning and building cities is out of sync with the preferences of the everyday users of those same spaces.